 Kaposi’s Sarcoma Prevention

-If you have HIV, a test can tell if you also have HHV-8.
-Antiretroviral therapy lowers the risk that it will become KS.
+If you have HIV, antiretroviral therapy (ART) should prevent KS, especially if you start it when your CD4 count is still high.
+If you have advanced HIV, or AIDS, a test can tell if you also have HHV-8.
+ART will lower the chances that it will become KS.

 If you’ve had an organ transplant, some anti-rejection drugs can also lower your chance of getting KS.